sokim1/Wettability_Metal-IonocovalentCeramic/README.md

 This repository provides two main components:

 - Metal-ionocovalent ceramic wettability dataset.
-- WettingAnglePredictor: Python code for predicting the wettability of arbitrary metal-ionocovalent ceramic pairs.
+- WettingAnglePredictor (WAP): Python code for predicting the wettability of arbitrary metal-ionocovalent ceramic pairs.

 *Note: Most of the wetting angles listed in the dataset are measured via the conventional sessile drop method and thus are close to advancing contact angles rather than receding or equilibrium contact angles, which require the application of controlled vibrations for the measurement.
 Accordingly, the predicted wetting angles are also expected to be close to advancing contact angles.*